jordenc/tv.horizon.ziggo/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

+TIP: If your Horizon IP does not work, add one number to it.
+For example, if your Horizon shows that it is available at 192.168.1.7 and that doesn't work, try 192.168.1.8

 # Changelog
 **Version 0.1.4**
 - Added a max number of 999 to channels